cgarciae/treex/docs/user-guide/state-management.md

 * The Pytree approach requires the user to be aware that if a Module is stateful it should propagate its state as output to jitted functions, on the other hand implementation and usage if very simple.
 * Frameworks like Flax and Haiku are more explicit as to when state is updated but introduce a lot of complexity to do so.

-A standard solution to this problem is: **always output the Module to update its state**.
+A standard solution to this problem is: **always output the Module to merge its state**.
 For example, a typical loss function that contains a stateful model would look like this:

 ```python
 @partial(jax.value_and_grad, has_aux=True)